omoyemiquadri/Multiplication-Table-l/README.md

 # Multiplication-Table
-In mathematics, a multiplication table is a mathematical table used to define a multiplication operation for an algebraic system.....
+In mathematics, a multiplication table is a mathematical table used to define a multiplication operation for an algebraic system.